The Calyx Leadership Team

-Director Customer Services / Venison Procurement Specialist
+Chief Client Officer / Venison Procurement Specialist

 We make a lot of promises here at Calyx.
 Promises to customers and to employees.
 And I’m glad to say that if we make a promise to a customer, we’re going to keep it.
 That’s what I pride myself on.
 I’m responsible for service delivery.
 That’s the end of the line and I’m here to make sure everything goes smoothly.

 Sometimes things need tweaks or customers just aren’t comfortable with a new technology.
 That’s when I get a call.
 And I welcome all those calls.
 Our tech solutions are designed to help businesses work smarter, not harder.
 What we do is help those companies improve employee productivity and efficiency, which improves profitability.
 But if there are any blocks to those things and customers need help getting there, it’s my job to change that.

 I tap into my 30 years of IT experience to help facilitate a solution.
 I’ve also been told that I have a great positive attitude and I’m the ultimate team player.
 I hope those things are true.
 I work hard at them.
 Quite simply, when you approach people with integrity, honesty and loyalty, you’re going to realize better relationships and clearer lines of communication.
 And that’s the only way to get things solved properly.

 I love doing what I do, plain and simple.
 And I love doing it at Calyx because it doesn’t feel like a job.
 We’re smart, savvy people supporting customers and each other.
 When it’s all said and done, we keep promises and delight customers.
 And, to me, that’s not work at all.